The bread

 One loaf, then a kitchen.

 Bread is where we start.
-The rest of the line is the same idea — staples that don't punish your blood sugar, made by chefs who care how they taste.
+What comes next is the same idea — staples that don't punish your blood sugar, made by chefs who care how they taste.

 01